graduateclimateconference/graduateclimateconference.github.io/covid.md

 ## Isolation Protocols

-Attendees who feel ill or experience any [symptoms of COVID-19](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html){:target="_blank"} before or during the meeting should immediately contact the GCC 2026 co-chairs Grace Brown (gabrown@mit.edu), Lilac Hong (zhhong@uw.edu), Katie Webb (krwebb@uw.edu).
+Attendees who feel ill or experience any [symptoms of COVID-19](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html){:target="_blank"} before or during the meeting should immediately [contact us] (gradclimateconference@gmail.com){:target="_blank"}.
 We hope to provide an isolation apartment to allow said attendee to quarantine for the remainder of the conference.

 ## Other Onsite Safety Measures